-- 92. (1) The Municipality does not have to comply with sections 88(1)(f) and 89 in a case where an unlawful utilisation of land must be stopped urgently and may issue a compliance notice calling upon the person or owner to cease the unlawful utilisation of land immediately. - (2) If the owner or occupier fails to cease the unlawful utilisation of land immediately, the Municipality may apply to a competent court, including a magistrate's court, for an urgent interdict or any other relief necessary.
+- 92. (1) The Municipality does not have to comply with sections 87(6), 88(1)(f) and 89 in a case where an unlawful utilisation of land must be stopped urgently and may issue a compliance notice calling upon the person or owner to cease the unlawful utilisation of land immediately. - (2) If the person or owner fails to cease the unlawful utilisation of land immediately, the Municipality may apply to the court for an urgent interdict or any other relief necessary.

-General powers and functions of Authorised Officials
+General powers and functions of authorised employees

-93. (1) An authorised officials may, with the consent of the owner, occupier, or person in lawful control of the land or building, without a warrant and after reasonable notice has been given to the owner, occupier or person in lawful control of the land or building, enter upon land or premises or enter a building at any reasonable time for the purpose of ensuring compliance with this By-law.

-- (2) An authorised official must be in possession of proof that he or she has been designated as an authorised official for the purposes of subsection (1). - (3) An authorised official may be accompanied by an interpreter, a police official or any other person who may be able to assist with the inspection.
+- 93. (1) An authorised employee may, with the written consent of the owner, occupier or person in lawful control of the land or building without a warrant and after reasonable notice has been given to the owner, occupier or person in lawful control of the land or building, enter upon land or premises or enter a building at any reasonable time for the purpose of ensuring compliance with this By-law. - (2) An authorised employee must be in possession of proof that he or she has been designated as an authorised employee for the purposes of subsection (1). - (3) An authorised employee may be accompanied by an interpreter, a police official or any other person who may be able to assist with the inspection.